ThursdayTG/apprenticeship-2022_01_11-2-task-calculator/README.md

 For clarification to the uninitiated, b008 does not have a proper version number because it is an incomplete build.
 Since I have deleted all the files right after uploading all of their content to the main branch, not considering the "release" section here on GitHub, I will not bother with releases and properly marking complete and incomplete builds as such, lol

+I may never return to this, as I would probably just write a calculator from scratch if I feel like making one.

 ---

 This project has been uploaded primarily for archiving purposes.